NJUBroccoli/njubroccoli.github.io/index.md

 ### Academic

 - Teaching Assistant: <a href="https://nju-sicp.bitbucket.io">"Structure and Interpretation of Computer Programs"</a>, Department of Computer Science and Technology, Nanjing University, Fall 2020.
-- Attending Conferences: CNCC'17 (Fuzhou, China), PLDI'20 (online), NASAC'20 (Chongqing, China).
+- Attending Conferences: CNCC'17 (Fuzhou, China), PLDI'20 (online), Chinasoft'20 (Chongqing, China).
 - Academic Exchanges in Four Universities (HKU, CUHK, HKUST, and PolyU) in Hong Kong (Organized by Department of Computer Science and Technology, Nanjing University) in Feb.
 2018

 ### Student Affairs

+- Member of Activity Department, Graduate Association of Department of Computer Science and Technology, Nanjing University (from Mar.
+2021)
 - Representative of the 24th Student Congress of Nanjing University (Jul.
 2020)
-- Monitor of Elite Program Class, Grade 2016, Department of Computer Science and Technology, Nanjing Univeristy (from Sep.
+- Monitor & Deputy Secretary of Youth League Branch, Elite Program Class, Grade 2016, Department of Computer Science and Technology, Nanjing University (from Sep.
 2016 to Jul.
 2020)
 - Assistant of Student Affairs Office, Department of Computer Science and Technology, Nanjing University (from Sep.
 2019 to Jul.
 2020)
 - Office Member of Nanjing University Student Association Union (from Sep.
-2016 to Jul.
+2016 to Jun.
 2017)

 ### Social Practices

-- 2018 Campus Festival of CAC Anime Club: I Participated in the Chorus of "Sakura no Ame" as a Member of the Tenor Vocal Part of the Monge Chorus
 - 2017 School-level Social Pratice Project: "隔世古香：寻觅中华团队基于古建筑群的发展现状的两极矛盾对安徽黄山黟县宏村及县城古建筑的调研" (in a Group of 9 Members)

+## Research

+### Publications

+- Yicheng Huang, Chang Xu, Yanyan Jiang, Huiyan Wang, and Da Li, "WARDER: Towards Effective Spreadsheet Defect Detection by Validity-based Cell Cluster Refinements", Journal of Systems and Software (JSS), Volume 167, 2020, 110615. <a href="https://doi.org/10.1016/j.jss.2020.110615">[WEB]</a> <a href="https://njubroccoli.github.io/publications/huang_2020_warder.pdf">[PDF]</a>

+### Projects

+#### National Innovation Projects for Undergraduates:

+- Detection of Smells in Spreadsheets Based on Dynamic Video Analysis (May 2018 - Mar 2020)
+  - Project leader, corporating with [Qinlin Chen](https://qinlinchen.github.io/), advised by Prof. [Chang Xu](https://cs.nju.edu.cn/changxu/)
+  - Rated as "Excellent" in the final defense

+#### Selected Course Projects:

+- [Raft Consensus Algorithm](https://github.com/NJUBroccoli/raft-impl) (from NJU course: "Distributed System", in Golang)
+- [x86 Full System Emulator](https://github.com/NJUBroccoli/Programming-Assignment-2017) (from NJU course: "Introduction to Computer Systems", in C)
+- [Mini Operating System Kernel](https://github.com/NJUBroccoli/oslab) (from NJU course: "Operating Systems", in C)
+- [C-- Compiler](https://github.com/NJUBroccoli/HYCompiler) (from NJU course: "Principles and Techniques of Compiler", in C)
+- Sudoku Game System (corporating with Hao Yin, from NJU course: "Problem Solving (I)", in C++)
+- [Graphic Drawing Application](https://github.com/NJUBroccoli/HYC-Paint) (from NJU course: "Principle of Computer Graphics", in Java)
+- [AI System for Guandan](https://github.com/QinlinChen/guandan-ai) (corporating with Qinlin Chen and Shixuan Zhao, from NJU course: "Artificial Intelligence", in Python)

 ## Hobbies

-I love thinking and coding.
-Thanks to my course assignments, I once implemented x86 ISA and its emulator, an operating system with its own thread library and file system, a C-- compiler translated into MIPS, and a naïve graphic drawing application supporting drawing, manipulation and clipping.

-In spare time, I developed a 3D Tower Defense Game with Unity3D, a VSCode extension <a href="https://marketplace.visualstudio.com/items?itemName=Broccoli.cba-vscode">Coding Behavior Analysis</a> to analyze users&#39; coding behavior like coding speed, coding accuracy and frequency of typed characters, and a blog website with Flask.
-Coding is funny, although sometimes bitter.

-Watching videos (especially Anime), working out in gyms, cooking, and walking compose most of my leisure time.
+Watching videos (especially Anime), working out in gyms, FF14-ing, cooking, and walking compose most of my leisure time...

 ## Blog